Traditional Chinese Medicine has used ginseng for centuries for its energy-restorative and healing properties.

-Although there are many types of ginseng, North American ginseng (Panax quinquefolius) along with Asian ginseng (Panax ginseng) are the most popular and widely available.
+Although there are many types of ginseng, Canadian ginseng (Panax quinquefolius) and Asian ginseng (Panax ginseng) are the most popular and widely available.

 If you are looking to incorporate this humble little super root into your diet, it is safe and incredibly easy to do — here’s what you need to know about consuming ginseng.

 What type of ginseng is best for you?

 Canadian and Asian ginseng differ in their active compounds and effects on the body.
 Generally, Candian ginseng is said to be a relaxing agent, whereas Asian ginseng is believed to be more energizing.